sjbennett123/polarlarp/content/background/bloody_fist.md

 #### Bonesaw the Jailor

+**Carries Magic Items**:

-Carries Magic Item:Bonesaw (+3 2H Sword, Confine x2)
+- Bonesaw (+3 2H Sword, Confine x2)

 “He stands very large and imposing, his black leather executioner hood hides his bloodstained face and wicked grin.
 His appearance is very savage and in your face but he has a charm about his evil.
-Despite his cruel words and tactics he can still make you laugh and smileJust before he bashes someone skull in with his Bonesaw…”
+Despite his cruel words and tactics he can still make you laugh and smile.
+Just before he bashes someone skull in with his Bonesaw…”

 Known for his brutal ways of blood sacrifice.
 Some don’t care for for his approach but his favor with Ahroun means he cannot be challenged.
 The warlord favors his methods because they bring results.